bbc/alephant/README.md

-S3-Render
+alephant
 =========

-Demonstrating render to S3 on push notification from SQS
+Static publishing to s3 on push notification from SQS

 ##Dependencies